Churchgate railway station: Current history

 The station is the terminus for local trains on Western Railways.
 The earliest train departs at 4:15 for Virar, and the last train at 1:00 towards Borivali.

 Till 2010, the station had platforms which could accommodate 9 and 12 coach trains.
 But with the introduction of 15-coach trains there was a need to extend the length of the platform.
 Hence in Dec 2010 work began on extension of the platforms to accommodate the 15-coach trains.

 On 28 June 2015 a train derailed after crashing into the end of the platform after not stopping in time.
 Five people were injured.

+In February 2023, at the first national executive meeting the Shiv Sena party, a resolution was passed to rename the station to "Chintamanrao Deshmukh station", after former RBI governor and Union Finance Minister C. D. Deshmukh.